Feature aware covariance estimation, with application to mixtures of chemical exposures: The TESIE Study: Chemical Exposure Analysis

 \section{The TESIE Study: Chemical Exposure Analysis}

-Using the covariance meta regression model, we analyze the TESIE chemical exposure data.
+Using the \red{outcome feature aware} covariance model, we analyze the TESIE chemical exposure data.
 The TESIE study collected measurements of $p = 21$ chemicals using two exposure assessment tools, household dust and silicone wristbands.
 Scientists are interested in identifying patterns of variation among exposures, which may be helpful in identifying vulnerable populations and opportunities for exposure intervention.
-In this section, we examine the covariation of the exposures while accounting for various meta properties of the measurements.
+In this section, we examine the covariation of the exposures while accounting for various \red{auxiliary} properties of the measurements.
 Additionally, a challenging feature of chemical exposure data is the missing values resulting from observations below a limit of detection (LOD) for chemical analyses.
-We show that data below the LOD can be imputed more accurately for the TESIE data by incorporating meta covariates.
+We show that data below the LOD can be \red{predicted} more accurately for the TESIE data by incorporating \red{outcome features}. \red{We note that, while we focus on the task of covariance estimation by analyzing centered data, the FACE Gibbs sampler can be trivially extended to include estimation of a mean effect.
+See the discussion in \S5 of \cite{Bersson2024a}, based on classical results in \cite[Theorem 3.4.4]{Mardia1979}.}